 - Gives a professional look to the site.

->

-> Besides being an intricate element of branding and usability, favicons also give the impression of a professionally built site.
-When a site has no favicon, the default image that a browser displays is that of a blank document, as shown below:
+Besides being an intricate element of branding and usability, favicons also give the impression of a professionally built site.
+When a site has no favicon, the default image that a browser displays is that of a generic globe icon, as shown below:

->

-> Some of the typical images used as a favicon are:
+Some of the typical images used as a favicon are:

 - The logo or a part of the logo: WooRank.

 - The first letter of the brand: Wikipedia.

 - An image that graphically represents what the particular site is about: Google Analytics.